 CLASSROOM JOBS VIDEO

 The classroom video below shows students explaining what they do in the classroom to be responsible and work together.
 Everyone has their own job to make the classroom run efficiently.
-This is a perfect video to watch before generating a jobs and responsibilities list in your own classroom.
+This is a perfect video to watch before generating a list of jobs and responsibilities in your own classroom.

 MR. RESPONSIBLE SONG / VIDEO

-My students get a kick out of this classroom made video that features a sock puppet called Mr. Responsible.
-It illustrates all the ways you can be responsible in the classroom and community, and your students can sing along.
-This might even inspire you to make your own class video!
+My students get a kick out of this classroom-made video that features a sock puppet called Mr. Responsible.
+It illustrates all the ways in which you can be responsible in the classroom and community.
+Your students can sing along!
+This one might even inspire you to make your own class video!

 RESPONSIBILITY LESSONS & ACTIVITY IDEAS

-CHOICE SORTING: One simple idea is to generate a list of good and poor choices with your class.
+CHOICE SORTING: One simple idea to do with your class is to generate a list of good and poor choices.
 Write each one on a card for sorting on a pocket chart after lots of discussion.
 These can become part of an SEL sorting center.
 Use visuals on each card if your students are not yet reading.
 After lots of practice, you can create sorting pages for students to complete, as shown below.

 ANCHOR CHARTS: What is a good citizen?
 Make a class anchor chart with the help of students as you brainstorm ideas.

-ART PROJECTS: You can also integrate art to your exploration, such as the example below.
+ART PROJECTS: You can also integrate art to your explorations, such as in the example below.
 It was created by each student tracing and coloring their hands, and then gluing it around the edge of a poster board.
-Write your class pledge in the middle and hang in your class as reinforcement.
+Write your class pledge in the middle and hang in your class as reinforcement of taught concepts.